suzukiplan/vgsx/README.md

 The VGS-X is a 16-bit game console featuring an MC68030 processor, an FM sound chip (YM2612), and a proprietary VDP optimized for MC68k architecture.

-Games can be developed using the Programming Language C.
+Games can be developed using the GCC; _GNU Compiler Collection_ for MC68k.

 Supported development environment operating systems are **Ubuntu Linux** or **macOS**. _(If you want to use Windows as a development machine, please use WSL2.)_

 The runtime environment supports the all of PC operating systems (Windows, macOS, and Linux) that supported by Steam Client.

-In the future, we also plan to provide runtimes capable of running on Nintendo Switch and PlayStation 4/5.
+In the future, we also plan to provide runtimes capable of running on Nintendo Switch 1/2 and PlayStation 4/5.
 Due to an NDA, we cannot disclose details, but we will be confirmed that the [core](./src/core) modules can be built and run using the SDKs for those game consoles.

 VGS-X aims to provide game developers and publishers with an environment that enables them to deliver games that are fully compatible across any computer with certain performance specifications.